NDASA LEGISLATIVE ISSUES/BELIEF STATEMENTS

 (3) Be focused on teaching and learning.

-D. The NDASA supports quality schools which are defined as containing high standards for all students that are aligned with curriculum and instruction in conjunction with assessments that reward and measure academic progress.
+E. The NDASA supports quality schools which are defined as containing high standards and 21st Century skills for all students that are aligned with curriculum and instruction in conjunction with assessments that reward and measure academic progress.
 Students should:

 (1) Learn to be good citizens by understanding and practicing democracy.

 (2) Learn to respect and get along with others amid an atmosphere of learning and individual comfort.

 (4) Prepare for the world of work.

 (5) Seek to be good managers of time and resources.